pixel-point/pixelpoint-website/content/posts/2021-07-15-top-10-open-source-saas-that-could-help-you-build-the-next-big-thing/index.md

 ---
 title: 'Top 10 open-source SaaS that could help you build the next big thing '
 author: Alex Barashkov
+shortDescription: An opinionated list of my favorite open source SaaS tools we use in Pixel Point to build projects
 cover: cover.jpg
 ---